emnify/matrix-synapse-auto-deploy/README.md

     git clone https://github.com/Madic-/matrix-synapse-auto-deploy.git

-## Adopt vars file as needed or just go with these defaults
+## Example playbook, adapt to your needs
 ---
+- hosts: myhost
+  become: yes
+  become_user: root
+  vars:
     username: synapse # under wich user the server should be installed and run
     git_repo: https://github.com/matrix-org/synapse/tarball/master # URL to Git Repo you want to install
-    hostname: 10.99.99.230 # FQDN to be used
+    hostname: matrix.domain.com # FQDN to be used
     enable_registration: true # this will open registration by default, take care if you run a public server!
     enable_registration_captcha: false
     recaptcha_private_key: YOURPRIVATEKEYHERE